BrAtUkA/PySockets-p2p/README.md

 # To-do:
- - Authenticate Hosts (via Whitelist) [Done!, in testing]
+ - Check Host Connections and log activity to pick out and block suspicious Users.
+[Pending...]
  - Create a Host-Client Connection after the Client Fetches the Address of the specified host.
 [Pending...]
+ - Authenticate Hosts (via Whitelist)    [Done!, in testing]